Generic name: indomethacin [ in-doe-METH-a-sin ]

 - Liver disease—Use with caution.
 Effects may be increased because of slower removal of the medicine from the body.

-A nurse or other trained health professional will give indomethacin to your baby. indomethacin is given through a needle placed in one of your baby's veins.
+A nurse or other trained health professional will give this medicine to your baby.
+This medicine is given through a needle placed in one of your baby's veins.

 Indomethacin injection may change how the body reacts during an infection.
 Your baby's doctor will monitor your baby for any signs of infection (e.g., fever, chills, or other unusual behavior).

-Liver problems may occur while your baby is receiving indomethacin.
-Stop using indomethacin and check with your baby's doctor right away if your baby is having more than one of these symptoms: abdominal pain or tenderness; clay-colored stools; dark urine; decreased appetite; fever; headache; itching; loss of appetite; nausea and vomiting; skin rash; swelling of the feet or lower legs; unusual tiredness or weakness; or yellow eyes or skin.
+Liver problems may occur while your baby is receiving this medicine.
+Stop using this medicine and check with your baby's doctor right away if your baby is having more than one of these symptoms: abdominal pain or tenderness; clay-colored stools; dark urine; decreased appetite; fever; headache; itching; loss of appetite; nausea and vomiting; skin rash; swelling of the feet or lower legs; unusual tiredness or weakness; or yellow eyes or skin.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.